 Hamilton Girls’ High School values its relationships with international education agent partners, both in New Zealand and overseas who align with our values, support the school with its international student recruitment, enrolment and ongoing student management.

 We expect all agent partners to be familiar, and prepared to comply, with the Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021 and the London Statement of Principles .

 To find out more about the school and the agent application process please contact [email protected]

 For more information about promoting New Zealand education check out Education New Zealand AgentLab

 (includes tuition, English Language support, textbook loan, government levy)

 To be added to fee schedule

-All overseas fee-paying students must have insurance that covers the cost of medical treatment for the duration of your stay in New Zealand.
-Hamilton Girls High School can arrange comprehensive medical/travel insurance policy through Southern Cross Insurance.
+All overseas fee-paying students must have comprehensive health, personal & travel insurance that covers the duration of their stay in New Zealand.
+Hamilton Girls High School can arrange policies on behalf of students through UniCare Insurance.

-In addition, students will need to pay for any other school activities that have an additional fee attached to this activity.
+In addition, students will need to pay for any other school activities or extracurricular activities that have an additional fee attached.